 Other ideas for sequencing

-• Arts & crafts activities.
-It may be desirable to consider quilt-making and/or other arts & crafts activities with children.
-This and other arts and craft activities may reinforce the idea of sequencing and may introduce math concepts (measurement, addition & subtraction and basic computation, etc).
-Alex Henderson's Kids Start Quilting with Alex Anderson: 7 Fun & Easy Projects Quilts for Kids by Kids, Tips for Quilting with Children provides easy instructions for adults quilting with children.
+• Arts and crafts activities.
+Quilt-making and other arts and craft activities may reinforce the idea of sequencing and also introduce math concepts (measurement, addition & subtraction and basic computation, etc).
+Alex Henderson’s Kids Start Quilting with Alex Anderson: 7 Fun & Easy Projects Quilts for Kids by Kids, Tips for Quilting with Children provides easy instructions for adults quilting with children.

-• Cooking with kids.
-Cookbooks for children can reinforce stories read, math concepts (measurement, etc), as well as sequencing.
-The Little House Cookbook: Frontier Foods from Laura Ingalls Wilder's Classic Stories by Barbara Walker (HarperCollins; 0064460908) presents recipes for foods mentioned in the Little House series by Laura Ingalls Wilder.
+• Cooking.
+Cookbooks for children can reinforce math concepts (measurement, etc) and sequencing while making connections to students’ reading.
+The Little House Cookbook: Frontier Foods from Laura Ingalls Wilder’s Classic Stories by Barbara Walker presents recipes for foods mentioned in the Little House series by Laura Ingalls Wilder.

 See the research that supports this strategy